puzpuzpuz/rxjava-slf4j-mdc-hook/README.md

 ## Binaries

-`rxjava-slf4j-mdc-hook` is available from both JCenter and Maven Central:
+`rxjava-slf4j-mdc-hook` is available from JCenter:

 **Gradle:**